 A CUPS Class is a group of printers.
 When printing to it, CUPS will redirect the job to one of the printer members.
 Which printer would depend on user rights or which printer currently is available.

 A CUPS Class appears as a regular Proxy Printer in the list: the number of member printers is enclosed in parenthesis, just after its CUPS name.

 SavaPage requires that CUPS Class members all have the same PPD.

-Proxy Printers can be selected by entering the containing text (fragment) of their display name.
-So, entering "HL-" will select both "HL-1430-SERIES" and "HL-2030-SERIES".
+Proxy Printers can be selected by entering a fragment of their CUPS or display Name.
+So, entering "Xe" will select both "Xerox AltaLink" and "Xerox D110".

 The list can be sorted Ascending or Descending on display name.

 Tap the button to (re)display the list.

 A tap on the button resets the selection and sort fields to their default values.

 The title bar shows the CUPS Printer Name.